Customizing Vim

 • set autoindent copy indent from the current line when starting a new line

-• useful for files not affected by indent setting
+• useful for files not affected by the indent setting

 • see also :h smartindent